weidengeist/Willowbot/README.md

 To make Willowbot check the user’s level before sending an answer, you have to use the keyword `level` or `minLevel`.
 A few examples shall explain this further.

 The most common scenario for the levels is to determine a minimal level that is required to issue a command.
-For a command that can only be used by the channel moderators and the broadcaster, you would have to use the `minLevel` option and set it to 3:
+For a command that can only be used by the channel moderators and the broadcaster, you have to use the `minLevel` option and set it to 3:
 ```
 commands = {
   "!issues" : {